Local-First · Relationship-Based · Dignity-First

 Clientletta-client 1.10.3 in the Hearth environment

-ServerFastAPI — Hearth UI & voice, Server-Sent Events turn streaming
+ServerFastAPI — Hearth UI, voice, management API, Server-Sent Events turn streaming, loopback-only

 ModelsMixed — local Ollama and external APIs via a configured selector